Machine Robo Rescue: Red Wings

-Voice by: Sayaka Aida, A Robo Master of Jet Robo and Shuttle Robo, Taiyou is an aerial rescue specialist.
-A "survival natural", granted the ability to survive and sense danger, Taiyou is an orphan following a plane crash that killed his parents four years before he joined MRR and which he survived.
+voiced by: Sayaka Aida, A Robo Master of Jet Robo and Shuttle Robo, Taiyou is an aerial rescue specialist.
+Described as a "natural survival" rescuer, he possesses an innate ability to survive and sense danger, Taiyou is an orphan following a plane crash that killed his parents four years before he joined MRR and which he survived.
 He was the only survivor rescued by the Rescue Red robot.
 He is the leader of the Red Wings team along with Ace, usually reckless and likes to tackle problems head-on.
 Sometimes, he relies too much on his ability which costs him the rescue.
 Later in the series, he was assigned to a place called Sabah for International Hyper Rescue located in Africa.
 He has a pet dog called Bone.